 The Mormon Trail or the longer hike, the Mormon Loop Trail, are two other accessible city hikes.
 The Mormon Trail is a 1.2-mile, round-trip hike with an elevation of about 700 feet.

 Starting from the parking area, the trail progressively ascends to a ridge.
 As you walk up, you’ll see some of Phoenix’s most recognizable natural landmarks, such as Piestewa Peak, the Camelback Mountain that everyone knows and loves, and the rock buttes of Papago Park.

 The Mormon Loop Trail connects with the Mormon Trail.
 Some saguaro, ocotillo, and other desert vegetation can be seen at higher altitudes.
 Of course, there are stunning city vistas and the Superstition Mountains beyond.

 1.5.
 Wind Cave Trail

 This hiking trail offers a satisfying reward for moderate effort.
-A little cave at the trail’s finish is an aa bonus can see the trail winding its way up the granite face in front of you from the trailhead.
+A little cave at the trail’s finish is a bonus.
+You can see the trail winding its way up the granite face in front of you from the trailhead.
 After a fairly easy start, it steadily becomes more challenging until you reach the cave at the finish.

 1.6.
 Echo Canyon Trail

 From any location in Scottsdale, Camelback Mountain, a famous landmark in the Phoenix area, may rise in the distance.
-The Echo Canyon Trail, if you’re the kind of person who finds climbing mountains pleasant, is one of the greatest hikes in Phoenix because of its handy position just outside the city.
+If you’re the kind of person who finds climbing mountains pleasant, the Echo Canyon Trail is one of the greatest hikes in Phoenix because of its handy position just outside the city.

 The Echo Canyon Trail is a challenging hike despite its short distance.
 It is a demanding and heart-pounding exercise because you must climb 1,200 feet in just 2 kilometers.
 Before beginning, ensure you have some prior expertise with desert hiking and have more than enough water.